Neutron Star Eclipses as Axion Laboratories: Introduction

 The leading terrestrial probes are light-shining-through-walls experiments which are searching for ALPs by illuminating a barrier with laser beam.
 Given the interaction term in \cref{eq:lag}, photons can partially convert into ALPs before reaching the barrier and reconvert after it, leading to a signal that is only possible if such hidden particles exist.
-The absence of the signal has placed strong constraints on $g_{a\gamma}$ \cite{OSQAR:2007oyv,ALPS:2009des,Betz:2013dza}.
+The absence of the signal has placed strong constraints on $g_{a\gamma}$ \cite{OSQAR:2007oyv,ALPS:2009des,Betz:2013dza,ALPSII:2025eri}.

+The light-shining-through-walls concept has also been studied in astrophysical settings.
+Namely, this was done by one of us in Ref.~\cite{Chattopadhyay:2023nuq}, in the context of magnetars obscured by a nebula.
+However, the large uncertainties in the estimate of intrinsic luminosity of an obscured magnetar lead to a large uncertainty in the derived constraint.
+Further, see Ref.~\cite{Fairbairn:2006hv} for how ALPs can make the Sun partially transparent for high energy photons, and Ref.~\cite{Frerick:2022mjg} for an implementation of the light-shining-through-wall concept for solar dark photons, using data from a solar eclipse.

-In this Letter, we apply the light-shining-through-walls principle to an eclipsing binary system composed of a neutron star and a larger main sequence star.
+In this work, we apply the light-shining-through-walls principle to an eclipsing binary system composed of a neutron star and a larger main sequence star.
 Neutron stars are bright sources of X-rays, the flux of which is strongly attenuated during eclipses when the neutron star is blocked by its companion star.
-In this sense, eclipses in binary systems resemble light-shining-through-walls experiments, where the companion star serves as a barrier and the X-ray space observatories as the detectors~\footnote{Light-shining-through-walls in an astrophysical setting has been explored by one of us in~\cite{Chattopadhyay:2023nuq}, in the context of magnetars obscured by a nebula.
-However, the large uncertainties in the estimate of intrinsic luminosity of an obscured magnetar lead to a large uncertainty in the derived constraint.}.
-We illustrate this in \cref{fig:eclipse}, where we show a schematic diagram of a particular binary system, LMC X-4 \cite{Shtykovsky:2016mcy,Jain:2024yxw,Naik:2003fe}, during an eclipse.
+In this sense, eclipses in binary systems resemble light-shining-through-walls experiments, where the companion star serves as a barrier and the X-ray space observatories as the detectors.

-In what follows, we will discuss the photon-to-ALP conversion probability in the vicinity of the neutron star and the ALP-to-photon conversion probability in the interstellar medium.
-We will also explain why LMC X-4 is the most suitable system for our study, and using photon data from this system, we will constrain the ALP-photon coupling strength $g_{a\gamma}$ as a function of ALP mass $m_a$.
+We illustrate the idea of neutron star eclipses as ALP laboratories in \cref{fig:eclipse}, where we show a schematic diagram of a particular binary system, LMC X-4 \cite{Shtykovsky:2016mcy,Jain:2024yxw,Naik:2003fe}, during an eclipse.
+This work is organized as follows.
+In \cref{sec2,sec3}, we discuss the photon-to-ALP conversion probability in the vicinity of the neutron star and the ALP-to-photon conversion probability in the interstellar medium, respectively.
+We also explain why LMC X-4 is the most suitable system for our study.
+In \cref{sec4}, using photon data from this system, we present constraints on the ALP-photon coupling strength $g_{a\gamma}$ as a function of ALP mass $m_a$.
+In \cref{sec5}, we conclude.